-4.5 Proposed Strategy for Information Disclosure
+4.6 Proposed Strategy for Information Disclosure

-Stakeholder workshop will seek feedback and disclose on the proposed Project, the draft Environmental and Social Management Framework (ESMF) and the Stakeholder Engagement Plan (SEP), following which their feedback and suggestions will be incorporated in the ESF documents, finalized and disclosed on the ELEMENT website.
-All relevant documents will be made accessible to stakeholders on the website and also will be physically available at the ZMU offices during the implementation phase.
+Stakeholder workshop will seek feedback and disclose on the project, the draft Environmental and Social Management Framework (ESMF) and the Stakeholder Engagement Plan (SEP), following which their feedback and suggestions will be incorporated in the ESF documents, finalized and disclosed on the ELEMENT website.
+All relevant documents will be made accessible to stakeholders on the website and also will be physically available at the Project Facilitating Agency (PFA) offices during the implementation phase.
 The information will be disclosed through various communication medium ranging from face-to-face consultations with the project stakeholders, distribution of posters, leaflets, brochures and ELEMENT website and through local media so that the project information is accessible to all, including those in residing in the remote areas.

-4.6 Reporting and Feedback
+4.7 Reporting and Feedback